secretGeek/today-i-learned-staging/math/log.md

 	log_12 (14) = ln(14) / ln(12)

-Which you can plug into a calculator (provided it has a `ln` button, i.e. it is a 'scientific' calculator)
+...which you can plug into a calculator (provided it has a `ln` button, i.e. it is a 'scientific' calculator)